Audi Q3 SUV - The Audi Q3 is manufactured at Audi Hungaria in Győr. Pictured: Body construction, finish and surface inspection

 Corporate quality

 Audi Hungaria’s quality management system is based on DIN EN ISO 9001:2015; the TÜV (German technical inspection association) confirmed its effectiveness with very good results.
 Corporate quality is embedded in every division of the company, from development and planning to production to the service process.
-This allows the high quality of the powertrains produced at the Győr site to keep advancing with the help of the most up-to-date testing technology.
+This allows the high quality of the powertrains and cars produced at the Győr site to keep advancing with the help of the most up-to-date testing technology.

 Consistent testing process planning is the foundation for vehicle conformity in the reproduction process.
-The effectiveness of quality management is evident in high levels of customer satisfaction, which was confirmed by the 2024 J.D.
+The effectiveness of quality management is evident in high levels of customer satisfaction, which was confirmed by the 2025 J.D.
 Power customer satisfaction study in the US.